Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Conclusions

-In a set of very nice works [25-27], the St$\ddot u$ckelberg-modified (SUSY) quantum electrodynamics and other aspects of (non-)interacting Abelian gauge theories have been considered where an ultralight dark matter candidate has been proposed and St$\ddot u$ckelberg-boson has been able to cure the infrared problem in QED.
+In a set of very nice works [25-27], the St$\ddot u$ckelberg-modified (SUSY) quantum electrodynamics and other aspects of the (non-)interacting Abelian gauge theories have been considered where an {\it ultralight} dark matter candidate has been proposed (and the St$\ddot u$ckelberg-boson has been able to cure the infrared problem in QED).
 It will be an interesting idea to apply our BRST approach to the examples that have been considered in [25-27].
 Furthermore, we have already established that the 6D Abelian 3-form gauge theory is a model of Hodge theory within the ambit of BRST formalism [9].
-It will be a nice future endeavor to extend our understandings of the 2D St$\ddot u$ckelberg-modified Proca (i.e. {\it massive} Abelian 1-form) theory [8] as well as our {\it present} work on the St$\ddot u$ckelberg-modified {\it massive} 4D Abelian 2-form theory to study the St$\ddot u$ckelberg-modified {\it massive} 6D Abelian 3-form theory within the framework of BRST formalism.
-We shall report on our progress in the above mentioned theoretical directions in our future publication(s) [28].
+It will be a nice future endeavor to extend our understandings of the 2D St$\ddot u$ckelberg-modified Proca (i.e. the {\it massive} Abelian 1-form) theory [8] as well as our {\it present} work (on the St$\ddot u$ckelberg-modified {\it massive} 4D free Abelian 2-form theory) to study the St$\ddot u$ckelberg-modified {\it massive} 6D Abelian 3-form theory within the framework of BRST formalism.
+In a very recent work [28], a prototype system of first-class constraints and various kinds of BRST-type symmetries and their relationships have been established.
+It will be interesting to see weather the brand {\it new} BRST-type symmetries (that have been pointed out in [28]) can be accommodated within the framework of field-theoretic models of Hodge theory.
+We are involved with these ideas at present and we shall report on our progress {\it elsewhere} in our future publication(s).\\